Lakehead University Profile

 Aboriginal Student Services

-Aboriginal Services offers a wide range of academic services that you can access when you need help.
-You can attend workshops, book one-on-one tutoring, and find support with essay writing, research, and computers.
-Academic counsellors can help you with your university application, course selection, registration, and special examinations.
+ACSS offers many academic services that you can access when you need help.
+You can attend workshops, book one-on-one tutoring and find support with essay writing, research and computers.
+Academic counsellors can help you with your university application, course selection, registration and special examinations.

-You can also access a range of cultural services and activities.
-These include the Elder-in-Residence Program; cultural teachings, smudging, and ceremonies; and social events such the Annual Fall Harvest and Powwow
+A wide range of cultural services and activities are offered.
+These include the Elder-in-Residence Program, cultural teachings, smudging, ceremonies, traditional workshops and social events such as the Annual Fall Harvest, the Lakehead University Native Student Association (LUNSA) powwow and Orillia Campus drum social.

 At university, you can explore your interests, inside and outside of the classroom.
 You will have opportunities to attend social events or join a student club.
 You might also like to play extracurricular sports or, if you live on campus, get involved in your residence community.
-Below you will find more information about student life at Lakehead.
+In this section you will find more information about student life at Lakehead.

-Maadaadizi is a joint postsecondary Aboriginal student orientation that welcomes you and your families to Lakehead and Thunder Bay, and introduces you to campus life.
-The one-day event is organized by Lakehead’s Aboriginal Cultural and Support Services, Aboriginal Initiatives, and surrounding First Nations and education groups.
+Additionally, Maadaadizi is a joint postsecondary Aboriginal student orientation that welcomes you and your family to Lakehead University and the City of Thunder Bay and introduces you to campus life.
+The 1-day event is organized by Lakehead’s Aboriginal Cultural and Support Services (ACSS), Aboriginal Initiatives, local First Nations and Aboriginal education groups.
+In Orillia, students, families and community organizations celebrate the beginning of each academic year at the Aboriginal Student Welcome Gathering.

 Clubs and Societies